Agency Principles Small-Dollar Loans

 - Federal financial institution regulatory agencies issued joint principles for offering small-dollar loans in responsible manner to meet customers' short-term credit needs.

-- Joint release published by Federal Reserve Board, FDIC, NCUA, and OCC regulators.
+- Joint release published by Federal Reserve Board, FDIC, NCUA, OCC, CFPB.

 - Agencies had previously adopted separate, conflicting guidance on small-dollar loans.